-Martijn Tellinga (1974, Netherlands) is an artist, composer and occasional performer.
-His practice enfolds elements of concert, installation and performance art.
-Drawn from a reduced formalist-seeming vocabulary, his work centers on the exploration of sound & listening to express ideas of space, place and process: their reciprocal production, contextual intertwining, and potential as a perceptual, performative and social medium.
+Martijn Tellinga (The Netherlands, 1974) is an artist, composer and occasional performer.
+His practice fuses elements of concert, installation and performance art.
+Drawn from a reduced formalist-seeming vocabulary, his work centres on the exploration of sound, listening & musical methods to express ideas of space, place and process: their reciprocal production, contextual intertwining, and potential as a perceptual, performative and social medium.
+Much of his work is score-based.
 It includes a wide variety of conceptual actions and chance operations, probing the emergent field between intended and accidental occurrences.

-He performs and exhibits his work worldwide, lectures and works in residence.
+He received a Master’s degree in Sonology and multiple Stipendiums for Established Artists from the Mondriaan Fund.
+He presents worldwide, lectures and works in residence.
 He collaborated with a.o.
-Jonny Axelsson, James Beckett, Dante Boon, Seamus Cater, Dextro, James Fulkerson, Sagi Groner, Robin Hayward, HKNME, Konzert Minimal, Liminar ensemble, Mike Majkowski, Sergio Merce, Modelo62, Jon Mueller, Koen Nutters, Chrissie Parrott, Rishin Singh, Splinter Ocrhestra, Yan Jun.
+Jonny Axelsson, James Beckett, Dante Boon, Dario Calderone, Seamus Cater, Dextro, Sagi Groner, Robin Hayward, HKNME, Konzert Minimal, Anne La Berge, Liminar ensemble, Mike Majkowski, Sergio Merce, Modelo62, Jon Mueller, Koen Nutters, Chrissie Parrott, Rishin Singh, Splinter Orchestra, Yan Jun.
 He interpreted and performed works by a.o.
 Brecht, Cage, Lucier, Nono, Tenney, Xenakis.

 He lives and works in Amsterdam, Netherlands.